 (deref d) ; sleeps, then computes 6 * 7, then returns 42

-of the block will be the value of the future
+of the block will be the value of the future.
+If a thread calls deref on

 the value is available.